jincito/canvas-ai-assistant/CONTRIBUTING.md

 Before submitting a PR, make sure to:
 - Test your changes locally
-- Run the Flask server to ensure it starts without errors
+- Run the MCP server to ensure it starts without errors
-- Test API endpoints using Postman or curl
+- Test MCP tools with Claude Desktop or another MCP client

 ### Commit Message Format